kellybirr/linkerd2-guide/README.md

 ### 4) Load the included YAML, for cert-manager to create managed certificates
 The "[linkerd-cert-issuer.yaml](linkerd-cert-issuer.yaml)" includes the issuers for the trust-ancher and webhooks as well as manager certificate definitions for `linkerd-identity-issuer`, `linkerd-policy-validator`, `linkerd-proxy-injector` and `linkerd-sp-validator`.

 I've chosen a certificate lifetime of 180-days with a renew-before of 60-days.
 Linkerd's guide actually recommend a much shorter lifetime.
-In the real-world I've had older versions or cert-manger "miss" certificate renewals for a few days to weeks, so i fill this gives it more cushion against expiration.
+In the real-world I've had older versions of cert-manger "miss" certificate renewals for a few days to weeks.
+This gives it more cushion against expiration.

 This longer lifetime also has the benefit of `$ linkerd check` telling you all-is-good if your certificates are rotating properly.
-Any lifetime of less than 60 days will cause the build-in check to constantly warn you that your certificates are close to expiration.
+Any lifetime of less than 60 days will cause the built-in check to constantly warn you that your certificates are close to expiration.

 ```bash
 $ kubectl apply -f linkerd-cert-issuer.yaml